mayank-prasoon/folder_manager/README.md

 - create a database to store all the location of the folder `document\Creative Manager`
 - launch software that are needed for work krita, gimp, inkscape etc
 - launch the godot documentation page
-- player random music on the browser
+- play random music on the browser
 - has a tomato clock (_broken_)